pupil-labs/pupil-docs/user-docs/data-format.md

 #### head_pose_tacker_model.csv and head_pose_tacker_poses.csv

 - `head_pose_tacker_model.csv`: A list of all markers used to generate the 3d model and the 3d locations of the marker vertices.
-- `head_pose_tacker_poses.csv`: The headset's pose (rotation and translation) within the 3d model coordinate system for each recorded world frame
+- `head_pose_tacker_poses.csv`: The headset's pose (rotation and translation) within the 3d model coordinate system for each recorded world frame.

+By default, the location of the first marker occurance will be used as the origin of the 3d model's coordinate system.
+In the plugin's menu, you can change the marker that is being used as the origin.